strapdata/elassandra-operator/docs/source/overview.rst

 Overview
 ========

-The Elassandra Operator automates the deployment and management of Elassandra datacenters in Kubernetes clusters.
-By reducing the complexity of running a Cassandra/Elassandra cluster, the Elassandra operator lets you focus on the desired configuration.
+The Elassandra Kubernetes Operator automates the deployment and management of `Elassandra <https://github.com/strapdata/elassandra>`_ datacenters in **multiple Kubernetes clusters**.
+By reducing the complexity of running a Cassandra or Elassandra cluster under Kubernetes, it gives you the flexibility to migrate your data to any Kubernetes cluster with no downtime and the freedom to choose your cloud provider or run on-premise.

 Elassandra Operator features:

-  * `Kubernetes StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`_ per Cassandra rack to ensure data consistency across cloud-provider availability zones.
+* Manage one `Kubernetes StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`_ per Cassandra rack to ensure data consistency across cloud-provider availability zones.
-  * Manage mutliple Cassandra datacenters in the same or different Kubernetes clusters.
+* Manage multiple Elassandra/Cassandra datacenters in the same or different Kubernetes clusters, in one or multiple namespaces.
-  * Manage rolling configuration changes, rolling upgrade/downgrade of Elassandra, scale up/down Elassandra datacenters.
+* Manage rolling configuration changes, rolling upgrade/downgrade of Elassandra.
-  * Deploy `Cassandra Reaper <https://cassandra-reaper.io/>`_ to run continuous Cassandra repairs.
-  * Deploy multiple `Kibana <https://www.elastic.co/fr/products/kibana>`_ instances with a dedicated Elasticserach index in Elassandra.
+* Scale up/down Elassandra datacenters.
 * Park/Unpark Elassandra datacenters (and associated Kibana and Cassandra Reaper instances).
+* Implements Elassandra tasks to add/remove datacenters from an Elassandra cluster.
+* Deploy `Cassandra Reaper <https://cassandra-reaper.io/>`_ and register keyspaces to run continuous Cassandra repairs.
+* Deploy multiple `Kibana <https://www.elastic.co/fr/products/kibana>`_ instances with a dedicated Elasticsearch index in Elassandra (Kibana spaces).
-  * Expose Elassandra metrics for the `Prometheus Operator <https://prometheus.io/docs/prometheus/latest/querying/operators/>`_.
+* Expose Elassandra metrics for the `Prometheus Operator <https://github.com/helm/charts/tree/master/stable/prometheus-operator>`_.
-  * Publish public DNS names allowing Elassandra nodes to be reachable from the internet (Cassandra CQL and Elasticsearch REST API).
+* Publish DNS names allowing Elassandra nodes to be reachable from the internet or using dynamic private IP addresses.
-  * Automatically generates SSL/TLS certificates and strong passwords stored as Kubernetes secrets.
+* Automatically generates SSL/TLS certificates and strong passwords stored as Kubernetes secrets (if not provided).
 * Create Cassandra roles and automatically grants the desired permissions on Cassandra keyspaces.
-  * Automatically adjust the Cassandra Replication Factor for managed keyspaces, repair and cleanup after scale up/down the datacenter.
+* Depending on the number of running Elassandra nodes, automatically adjusts the Cassandra Replication Factor for managed keyspaces, repair and cleanup after scale up/down.
+* Provide a java `AddressTranslator <https://docs.datastax.com/en/developer/java-driver/3.6/manual/address_resolution/>`_ for the Cassandra driver allowing to run applications in the same Kubernetes cluster as the Elassandra datacenter (similar to the [EC2MultiRegionAddressTranslator](https://docs.datastax.com/en/drivers/java/3.7/index.html?com/datastax/driver/core/policies/EC2MultiRegionAddressTranslator.html) but for any Kubernetes cluster).

 Requirements
 ------------